Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Introduction

-Further, DM environments near SMBHs can become highly concentrated as the masses of SMBHs gradually increase from $10^{6} \sim 10^{9} M_{\odot}$, potentially forming compact structures, called \textit{DM spikes} \cite{Gondolo:1999ef}.
-While galaxy mergers and other events can disrupt DM spikes surrounding such supermassive binaries \cite{PhysRevLett.88.191301, PhysRevD.64.043504, PhysRevD.78.083506, PhysRevLett.113.151302, PhysRevLett.115.231302}, certain structures are formed around intermediate-mass black holes (IMBHs) with masses of $10^{2} \sim 10^{5} M_{\odot}$, termed \textit{minispikes} \cite{PhysRevLett.95.011301, PhysRevD.72.103517}.
-GWs generated from binary black hole systems can be used to test the existence of DM minispikes as a result of its effects on the orbital dynamics of the inspiralling object \cite{Eda:2013gg, Eda:2014kra, PhysRevD.97.064003, PhysRevD.102.103022}.
-An object orbiting an IMBH, known as intermediate mass-ratio inspiral (IMRI), with a DM minispike is influenced by the gravity of the central SMBH, backreaction on the object due to GW emission, DM environment, and dynamical friction \cite{1943ApJ....97..255C, Ostriker_1999, Kim_2007, Eda:2014kra, PhysRevLett.110.221101, Dai:2021olt}.
-These systems also accrete, and the dynamical friction from such environments can considerably influence the evolution of IMBHs \cite{10.1093/mnras/104.5.273, 1983bhwd.book.....S, Macedo:2013qea}.
-Therefore, a comprehensive analysis of an inspiralling binary black hole system, such as an IMRI, requires incorporating the effects of accretion alongside gravitational forces, GW backreaction, and dynamical friction \cite{Eda:2014kra, PhysRevLett.110.221101, Yue:2018vtk, Nichols:2023ufs, Shadykul:2024ehz}.
-Studies indicate that such effects have nontrivial impacts on the phase and can have finite detectable signals from missions like LISA, Taiji, and TianQin \cite{Eda:2014kra, PhysRevD.97.064003}.
-Thus, the detection of GWs from these systems could potentially shed light on the characteristics of DM.
+Further, DM environments near SMBHs can become highly concentrated as the masses of SMBHs gradually increase from $10^{6}$\textendash $10^{9} M_{\odot}$, potentially forming compact structures, called \textit{DM spikes} \cite{Gondolo:1999ef}.
+While galaxy mergers and other events can disrupt DM spikes surrounding such supermassive binaries \cite{PhysRevLett.88.191301, PhysRevD.64.043504, PhysRevD.78.083506, PhysRevLett.113.151302, PhysRevLett.115.231302}, certain structures are formed around intermediate-mass black holes (IMBHs) with masses of $10^{2}$ \textendash $10^{5} M_{\odot}$, termed \textit{minispikes} \cite{PhysRevLett.95.011301, PhysRevD.72.103517}.
+GWs generated from binary black hole systems can be used to test the existence of DM minispikes as a result of their effects on the orbital dynamics of the inspiralling object \cite{Eda:2013gg, Eda:2014kra, PhysRevD.97.064003, PhysRevD.102.103022}. {A stellar mass object} orbiting an IMBH, known as intermediate mass-ratio inspiral (IMRI), with a DM minispike is influenced by the gravity of the central IMBH, backreaction on the object due to GW emission, DM environment, and dynamical friction (DF) \cite{1943ApJ....97..255C, Ostriker_1999, Kim_2007, Eda:2014kra, PhysRevLett.110.221101, Dai:2021olt}.
+These systems also accrete, and the DF from such environments can considerably influence the evolution of IMBHs \cite{10.1093/mnras/104.5.273, 1983bhwd.book.....S, Macedo:2013qea}.
+Therefore, a comprehensive analysis of an inspiralling binary black hole system, such as an IMRI, requires incorporating the effects of accretion alongside gravitational forces, GW backreaction, and DF \cite{Eda:2014kra, PhysRevLett.110.221101, Yue:2018vtk, Nichols:2023ufs, Shadykul:2024ehz}.
+Studies indicate that such effects have nontrivial impacts on the phase and can yield detectable signals from missions such as LISA, Taiji, and TianQin \cite{Eda:2014kra, PhysRevD.97.064003}.
+Thus, detecting GWs from these systems could shed light on the properties of DM.